-In addition to HHDC approval, each research project requires ethical clearance and you may well decide, with your supervisor, to apply for this before sending your proposal to the HHDC.
+In addition to HHDC approval, each research project requires ethical clearance.
+You may only apply for ethical clearance once you have received HHDC approval.

 Applications are done online via an Ethical Review Application System (ERAS).
 You will use your Rhodes University login credentials to access the online ethics application.
 Once you have completed the application, it requires your supervisors' approval before it is submitted to an ethics committee.
 Low-risk studies conducted in the Faculty of Humanities are considered by the Humanities Faculty Research Ethics Committee, while medium- and high-risk studies are considered by the Human Research Ethics Committee.